servirtium/README/README.md

 Each interaction has four sections denoted by a **Level 3 Markdown headers*

-1. The request headers going from the client to the HTTP server, denoted like so `### Request headers recorded for playback:`
+1. The request headers going from the client to the HTTP server, denoted with a heading like so `### Request headers recorded for playback:`
-2. The request body going from the client to the HTTP server (if applicable - GET does not use this), denoted like so `### Request body recorded for playback (<MIME-TYPE>):`.
+2. The request body going from the client to the HTTP server (if applicable - GET does not use this), denoted  with a heading like so `### Request body recorded for playback (<MIME-TYPE>):`.
 And `<MIME-TYPE>` is something like `application/json`
-3. The response headers coming back from the HTTP server to the client, denoted like so `### Response headers recorded for playback:`
+3. The response headers coming back from the HTTP server to the client, denoted with a heading like so `### Response headers recorded for playback:`
-4. The response body coming back from the HTTP server to the client (some HTTP methods do not use this), denoted like so `### Response body recorded for playback (<STATUS-CODE>: <MIME-TYPE>):`
+4. The response body coming back from the HTTP server to the client (some HTTP methods do not use this), denoted with a heading like so `### Response body recorded for playback (<STATUS-CODE>: <MIME-TYPE>):`

-Within each of those there is a single Markdown code block (three back-tick sequences) with the details of each.
+Within each of those there is a single Markdown code block (three back-ticks) with the details of each.
 The lines in that block may be reformatted depending on the settings of the recorder.
 If binary, then there is a Base64 sequence instead (admittedly not so pretty on the eye).

-# Recording vs Playback
+# Recording and Playback

 ## Recording a HTTP conversation